bhavin04890/rhdp-pxe/docs/source/cli-based-labs/trashcan-cli.rst

 .. code-block:: shell

-  oc get svc -n trashcan k8s-counter-service
+  oc get svc -n trashcan pxbbq-svc

 This is how Portworx allows users to use the Trash Can feature to recover accidentally deleted persistent volumes.
 This prevents additional downtime and reduces ticket churn for data restoration due to human error!